Last Updated on November 29, 2022 by Norvan Martin

 So, in either case, these methods separate the lowest frequencies for the subwoofer from the high frequencies for the main speakers.

 While either method is workable, many subs utilize passive networks because they are more efficient.
-Often, this adds some amount of expense to manufacturing such devices which do drive up the cost.
+Often, this adds some amount of expense to manufacturing such devices which does drive up the cost.

 To recap, separating the low and high frequencies is very important when connecting your main speakers to your subwoofer using the speaker line out port.